-Out of necessity, provisions in the plan are broad, meaning that most parcels identified as vacant can meet a relatively wide range of needs.
+The RMA 1991 is an enabling Act, which means that as a guiding principle of land use planning, land owners should be enabled to develop their land for the uses they desire.
+This translates to provisions in district plans being broad - most parcels identified as vacant can meet a relatively wide range of needs.
 This means that capacity may not be exclusively sheeted back to one usage type or another.
 In this assessment we have identified the total amount of capacity - regardless of use and the amount available to each of the three broad economic activity types.
-They may not add to the same total is a piece of land enables both commercial activities and retail activities (for example).
-This will often be the case in town centres, but we make no call as to which activity has precedence.
+They may not add to the same total if a piece of land enables both commercial activities and retail activities as will often be the case in town centres, but we make no call as to which activity has precedence10.

-For each of the FPP Councils, vacant land capacity has been identified at the parcel level based on zone-specific rules that dictate the development typologies that may occur.
+For each of the FPP Councils, vacant land capacity has been identified at the parcel level based on zonespecific rules that dictate the development typologies that may occur.
 Vacant land parcels were identified using a combination of existing built floor area metrics and improvement values, derived from each of the Council rating databases.

-Vacant land on each parcel was categorised into three broad sector types (Commercial, Retail, Industrial), based on the development types allowed within each zone.
-Figure 5.1 contains the vacant land capacities output from M.E's model.
-Feedback from each of the Councils was incorporated where necessary to increase, reduce or remove specific areas from the capacity assessment.
+Vacant land on each parcel was categorised into three broad sector types (Commercial, Retail, Industrial), based on the development types allowed within each zone.11 Figure 5.1 contains the vacant land capacities output from M.E's model12.
+Feedback from each of the Councils (ground truthing) was incorporated where necessary to increase, reduce or remove specific areas from the capacity assessment.